AlaSQL/alasql/CONTRIBUTING.md

 * examples
 * [alasql.org web site](https://github.com/agershun/alasql-org)

-You can choose any of these areas or issues, related to you need for other projects.
+You can choose any of these areas or issues, related to your needs for other projects.

 Thank you!